kmadsdev/kmadsdev/README.md

   - Managed Cloud platforms on AWS, Firebase, MongoDB Atlas, Aiven and Modeled Databases with PostgreSQL, MongoDB and Redis
 - **Co-founder & Software Engineer @ TrocaTine** (Jan 2024 – Dec 2024)
   - Created and managed the Landing Page Design and Servlet using Java, jdbc, tomcat and maven
-  - Led market research and financial planning, estimating **30% lower costs** for users compared to buying new items
+  - Led market research and financial planning, estimating 30% lower costs for users compared to buying new items
   - Created, managed and maintaining Cloud Platforms (Aiven, Docker) and Databases (PostgreSQL)

-  - The overall project idea rating was **4.5/5**
+---

 ## 📂 Projects
 - **Magic Formula Screener** (2024)
   - A Python based tool that generates a diversified investment portfolio using Joel Greenblatt’s "Magic Formula" Investing strategy
-  - Backtested on 10 years of data, outperforming the market with an **average annual return of 18%** (vs. 9% for the S&P500), effectively **increasing gains by 100%**
+  - Backtested on 10 years of data, outperforming the market with an average annual return of 18% (vs. 9% for the S&P500)
-  - Achieved a **2.1x higher** Sharpe ratio than a traditional index investment strategy, highlighting improved consistency and lower volatility
+  - Achieved a 2.1x higher Sharpe ratio than a traditional index investment strategy, highlighting improved consistency and lower volatility
-  - **Cut research time by 70%** through data automation, enabling faster decision-making compared to manual screening
+  - Cut research time by 70% through data automation, enabling faster decision-making compared to manual screening
+- **HiveMind** (Jan 2025 – Present)
+  - HiveMind is a platform inspired by hive systems, designed to connect data, processes, and decisions across organizations.
+  - In order to improve efficiency and reduce operational losses it leverages:
+    - real-time data analysis
+    - AI-based decision automation
+    - microservice orchestration
+    - collaborative knowledge sharing
+- **TrocaTine** (Jan 2024 – Dec 2024)
+  - TrocaTine is platform focused on exchanging and selling children's items, such as clothes, shoes, accessories, toys, and more.
+  - Our goal were to encourage sustainability and promote more conscious consumption by offering a place where users can interact, exchange information, and participate in groups.
+  - After research, the overall project rating was 4.5/5

-## ➕ Other Projects
+## 📂 Other Projects
 - Discord Entertainment, Music, Games, Ticket-system, Moderation and other funcionalities (2018-2021)
 - Minecraft server chat integration with discord (In-game messages appear on Discord and vice-versa) (2019/2020)
 - Roblox games, moddels and clothes made with Lua (got over 10k sales generating over 25k in-game coins "robux")